-Unit Topics Ι Collect a Trial Balance from a Sole Trader and prepare Final Accounts • Collect royalty agreement & prepare of royalty agreement with regard to any suitable situation • List out the transactions by local dairies/poultries and prepare final accounts Collect Receipts and Payment Account of a Non-trading Concern • Preparation of list of items which comes under Royalty accounts Calculation of policy premium with imaginary figures Calculation of fire claims with imaginary figures 11 • Develop a case study on decision making under market uncertainties • A practical example with graphical presentation of Elasticity of Demand. • Construct a table with imaginary figures showing the relationship of various costs.
+Unit Topics Ι Collect a Trial Balance from a Sole Trader and prepare Final Accounts • Collect royalty agreement & prepare of royalty agreement with regard to any suitable situation • List out the transactions by local dairies/poultries and prepare final accounts Collect Receipts and Payment Account of a Non-trading Concern Preparation of list of items which comes under Royalty accounts Calculation of policy premium with imaginary figures II Calculation of fire claims with imaginary figures II Develop a case study on decision making under market uncertainties A practical example with graphical presentation of Elasticity of Demand.
+Construct a table with imaginary figures showing the relationship of various costs. • Construct a table with imaginary figures showing the relationship of various costs.
 Practical analysis of product life cycle of a product.
-List out fostors to be considered for leasting of a new firm TIT List out factors to be considered for location of a new firm.
-111 Dratting of Memorandum of Association, Drafting of Articles of Association Drafting Notice of Company Mactings Annual Special Extraordinary and Board meetings Prepare a prospects of company Prepare Company's Organization Structure. • List out the rights and obligations of owners of the company List out code of ethics and governance related aspects of company IV • Identify the internal environment of non-trading organization and prepare the strength and weakness of any non-trading organization • Making list of socio-cultural factors of socio-cultural environment of trading • Identify the important ethical practices of Hotel Industry (visiting to the units) Making list of Community Services of business towards village development Making list of important business laws that are linked with business Making list of husiness organization that are linked marriage seasons Developing techniques to handle the business threats Ascertaining impact of Banking Regulations on business B.COM SECOND SEMESTER
+List out factors to be considered for location of a new firm.
+III Drafting of Memorandum of Association, Drafting of Articles of Association.
+Drafting Notice of Company Meetings - Annual, Special, Extraordinary and Board meetings.
+Prepare a prospects of company Prepare Company's Organization Structure. • List out the rights and obligations of owners of the company List out code of ethics and governance related aspects of company IV • Identify the internal environment of non-trading organization and prepare the strength and weakness of any non-trading organization • Making list of socio-cultural factors of socio-cultural environment of trading organization Identify the important ethical practices of Hotel Industry (visiting to the units). • Making list of Community Services of business towards village development. • Making list of important business laws that are linked with business. • Making list of business organization that are linked marriage seasons. • Developing techniques to handle the business threats. • Ascertaining impact of Banking Regulations on business.

+B.COM SECOND SEMESTER